PARTS IN 1-3 DAYS

 Welding & Post-Weld – Welding is a fabrication method for joining materials, typically metals or thermoplastics, by melting them together and allowing them to cool, resulting in fusion.
 After that, post-welding is used to reduce residual stresses, manage stiffness, and even improve material strength.

 Heli-Coils & Hardware Inserts – CNC is also commonly used to create Heli-Coils (wire thread inserts that are incorporated in softer metallic materials to give them steel-like thread performance) and other hardware inserts because of its ability to create strong inserts quickly.

-Painting and Plating – painting and plating are two finishing processes that help provide a more finished look to a CNC machined part.
-PROTOTEK has in-house painting and plating services which allow us to turn around parts in a short amount of time and keep our rapid CNC pace for even projects that require finishing.
+Painting and Plating – painting and plating are finishing processes that help provide a more completed look to a CNC machined part.
+PROTOTEK has in-house painting and plating services that allow us to turn around parts quicker and keep our rapid CNC pace, even for projects that require finishing.